Akpowoochepa/StockVisualized/README.md

 ## Acknowledgments

 This project was built using Alpha Vantage API.
-Special thanks to everyone who supported the development and made this project possible.
+Special thanks to everyone in my group, who supported the development and made this project possible.
 Thank you to Professor Kristofferson Culmer for his guidance, support, and encouragement.